mgalbright/online_purchase_optimizer/README.md

 1. Python code.
 Use this to develop your own custom programs.

 ## Change Log
 * Migrated the project to a python package that is pip-installable.
-Reduced conda usage.
+Made Conda usage optional.

 ## Installation: